-If you register on the Website as a recruiter and provide us with personal data, we will process such personal data on the basis that it is necessary to do so in order to perform the contract you enter into with us.
+If you register on the Website as a recruiter or course provider and provide us with personal data, we will process such personal data on the basis that it is necessary to do so in order to perform the contract you enter into with us.

-Registration with and use of the Website for job seekers and those looking to purchase courses is free.
+Registration with and use of the Website for job seekers and those looking to purchase courses or receive career advice is free.
 We will process your personal data on the basis set out below as it is in our legitimate interests to do so following your registration.